syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ### Set Shadow to Popup

-You can customize the shadow of the popup view using SfPopup.
+The SfPopup allows you to add a shadow effect to the popup view.
 Refer to the code example below for reference.

 {% tabs %}